vmchale/permutations/README.md

 [![Build Status](https://travis-ci.org/vmchale/permutation.svg?branch=master)](https://travis-ci.org/vmchale/permutation)

-This is a library providing recursion schemes for Idris.
-It it is loosely based This is a library providing a type-safe implementation of permutations.
+This is a library providing a type-safe implementation of permutations.
 To my knowledge, It is the only library for type-safe permutations outside of Coq.